Topological superconductivity with large Chern numbers in a ferromagnetic metal-superconductor heterostructure: Model and phase diagram

-The real-space tight-binding Hamiltonian can be transformed to the momentum-space when we consider periodic boundary condition.
+The total Hamiltonian for the model in real space can be written as $H=H_{\rm{FM}}+H_{\rm{SC}}+H_{\rm{I}}$.
+It can be transformed into the momentum space when we consider periodic boundary conditions.
 In the presence of superconductivity, it is more convenient to formulate the total Hamiltonian in the Bogoliubov–de Gennes (BdG) form, which is written as

 where we define the Nambu spinor operator $\psi_{\boldsymbol{k}}^{\dagger}=(c_{{\boldsymbol{k}}\uparrow}^{\dagger},c_{{\boldsymbol{k}}\downarrow}^{\dagger},f_{{\boldsymbol{k}}\uparrow}^{\dagger},f_{{\boldsymbol{k}}\downarrow}^{\dagger},c_{-{\boldsymbol{k}}\uparrow},c_{-{\boldsymbol{k}}\downarrow},f_{-{\boldsymbol{k}}\uparrow},f_{-{\boldsymbol{k}}\downarrow})$, and the mean-field BdG Hamiltonian is written as